-Each of the RF-DACs can be configured individually for real outputs or as a pair for I/Q output signal generation.
+The RF-DACs can be configured individually for real outputs.
+RF-DACs in all devices other than the XCZU43DR can also be configured as a pair for I/Q output signal generation.
 The RF-DAC tile has one PLL and a clocking instance.
 Interpolation filters in the RF-DACs can operate in varying interpolation modes at 80% of Nyquist bandwidth with 89dB stop-band attenuation.
 Each RF-DAC contains a 48-bit NCO.